5 Shifts that Change How You Market a Practice in 2018 & Beyond

 Guest post by Laura Driver – Tillison Consulting

 We are seeing a brand new era in healthcare marketing.
 Technological and medical advancements, as well as constant changes in policies, means that the healthcare industry is evolving rapidly.
 This can mean that health marketing professionals can find it tricky to stay ahead of the curve with healthcare strategies.
-Have a look at these healthcare marketing trends you really should focus on for 2018 and beyond.
+Have a look at these healthcare marketing strategies you really should focus on for 2018 and beyond.

 They will change how you market your practice: